 The American Council of Learned Societies (ACLS) Humanities E-Book (HEB) is an online collection of around 5,000 books of high quality in the humanities.
-As of June 2016, 125 contributing publishers participate in HEB.
 Approximately 500 books are added annually.
 HEB collection includes access from any Internet-connected location on campus, unlimited use, and remote access from home or on the road via the campus network, without simultaneous user restrictions.
 Fields currently covered include Area Studies for: Australasian/Oceanian, Byzantine, Canadian, Caribbean, Native Peoples, Women's Studies.
 Historical Studies include African, American, Asian, Comparative/World, Eastern European/Russian, Economic, European, Latin American, Legal, Methods/Theory, Middle East, and Science/Technology.
 HEB also encompasses the fields of Art History, Literature, Political Science, and Religion.
 Forthcoming fields include Archaeology, History of Medicine, and History of Philosophy. -- Each year, a group of approximately 300 already-published titles are converted into electronic format to create a core group of books that will expand this central electronic publishing space.
 These titles contain exact page images of the print book and are searchable by multiple OCR-scanned text.
 While some of the titles are currently out of print, over 50% are titles currently in print with publishers and nearly 85% are under copyright.

 This collection can be accessed by an unlimited number of users simultaneously.
 Remote access is limited to USF students, faculty and staff.
 Non USF users can access the collection using a computer at the USF Library.

 Collection of ebooks covering all aspects of the humanities from scholarly and university presses.